mokyue/intellij-plugin-svga-support/README.md

-# IntelliJ Idea plugin SVGA animation file viewer support.
+# SVGA viewer plugin support for IntelliJ IDEA

 ## To be continue...